updownupdown/world-quiz/README.md

 ## To Do:

+- Test "minor" countries (read list)
+- Test "small" countries (click all of them)
 - Improve modal, with better graphics for modes, checkboxes for country options
 - Better instructions, maybe info icons, or always visible toast on next instruction?
 Especially on find on globe.
 Instructions in modal?
-- Test "minor" countries (read list)
-- Test "small" countries (click all of them)
+- Resolve mobile glitches?
+- Add more stats from https://www.npmjs.com/package/country-json ?
+- Add wikipedia link?